-Avoiding hidden gluten in thanksgiving dinner
+Avoiding hidden gluten in a Thanksgiving dinner

 Of course, things do not always go smoothly on the day.
 Sometimes confusion reigns.
-When that happens, I am not sure what is gluten free, and what is not, I just avoid those thanksgiving foods that I know often contain hidden gluten.
+When that happens, I am not sure what is gluten free, and what is not, I just avoid those Thanksgiving foods that I know often contain hidden gluten.
 Here are some examples:

 Gravy made from a packet or can may contain gluten